 Flashback Review: Mighty Morphin Power Rangers: The Movie

 Salutations fellow movie goers from across the globe.
-Today’s Flashback Review is about the first Power Rangers motion picture known as, “Mighty Morphin Power Rangers: The Movie.”
+Today’s Flashback Review is the first Power Rangers film known as, “Mighty Morphin Power Rangers: The Movie.”

 Mighty Morphin Power Rangers: The Movie was released in 1995. (same year Braveheart came out) It received polarized reviews from critics.
 Despite divisive reactions, the film managed to make enough money at the box office.
-Another filmed titled, “Turbo: A Power Rangers Movie” failed to make revenue at the box office putting Power Rangers related films in hiatus, until a 2017 reboot happened, but it backfired.
+Another film titled, “Turbo: A Power Rangers Movie” failed to make revenue at the box office putting Power Rangers related films in hiatus.
+Until a 2017 reboot happened, but it backfired.

 Today’s review contains potential SPOILERS.
 If you have not seen this movie, read at your own risk.
 Does Mighty Morphin Power Rangers: The Movie still holds up?
 Let’s find out shall we?